Copyright: Wikipests

 Actions Needed

 1. Pick off any visible bugs with gloves, keeping them in a container as they may slowly escape.
-When returning them to the outdoors, never relocate them near tender plants (like Hostas) that are intolerable to dealing with a potential attack.
+When returning them to the outdoors (either in the garden or via woodlands), never relocate them near tender plants (like Hostas) that are intolerable to dealing with a potential attack.
 This will only further cause damage to your ornamentals, whether they're indoors or out.

 2. Take the plant outside, GENTLY washing the stem, leaves, and each cubbyhole using an outdoor hose.
-It's important to spray in at least three different angles to ensure thorough administration.
+It's important to spray the water in at least three different angles to ensure all Snails or Slugs fall off.

 Ways to Prevent an Attack in the Future